 Advances in genomics and genetic technology have revolutionized our ability to study genomes and genes, offering insights into human health, agriculture, conservation biology, and evolutionary history.
 Here are some practical applications and implications of understanding the differences between genome and gene:

-What Is The Relationship Between Genes And Genomes With Genetic Testing
+What Is The Relationship Between Genome And Gene With Genetic Testing

 Genetic testing traps the relationship between genomes and genes to provide interesting insights into a person’s health, ancestry, and potential genetic predisposition.
 Here is how genome and gene concepts are crucial in the context of genetic testing: